shwangbo/portfolio/README.md

 >     - Packed grocery bags with donated foods from local stores with other volunteers
 >     - Cooked and served free cooked meals for those in need
 >     - Participated in street evangelism while handing out food; engaged in conversation with people during the summer
->   - Visit Homeless Village
+>   - Visit homeless village
 >     - Volunteered to provide meals at a local homeless shelter with fellow youth members and adult volunteers
 >     - Managed to engage in conversations with them, prayed with them, and handed out materials/goods prepared for them
 >     - During the COVID years, mainly helped with packing necessities